Stephen-Lab-BU/Switching_Oscillator_Networks/README.md

 # State_Space_Oscillator_Models

-Code repository for all of the methods described and the simulation studies performed in the paper Switching Models of Oscillatory Networks Greatly Improve Inference of Dynamic Functional Connectivity.
+Code repository for all of the methods described and the simulation studies performed in the paper *Switching Models of Oscillatory Networks Greatly Improve Inference of Dynamic Functional Connectivity*.

-The detailed explantion of the code is at the top of each Matlab script file.
+The detailed explanation of the code is at the top of each Matlab script file.
 Below is a brief description of all scripts in this repo.

 * core_functions
   * skf.m -- switching Kalman filter